 Pro Tip: Question-based headlines are also useful if you want to optimize your content for Google’s Answer Box.

-Speaking of instant gratification, no headline delivers it better than the tease headline.
+Speaking of instant gratification, no headline delivers it better than the teasing headline.
 It reveals just enough to get the reader very curious, and invites a click over to the main article to scratch that curiosity.

 - You’re About to Hate This New Google Update